• Skip to main content

-In this article, we are going to construct a couple of easy Arduino temperature meter circuits which can be also used as a LED room thermometer circuit.
+In this article, I will show how to construct a couple of easy Arduino temperature meter circuits which can be also used as a LED room thermometer circuit.

 The circuit is designed to display the readings in doted/bar LEDs.
 This project can be implemented for applications where ambient temperature plays a crucial role or it could be built just as another fun project for your home.